 There are over 850 species of ticks, and many are capable of being disease carriers.

-First, learn how to safely remove a tick to remove all of the tick head and mouth parts.
+First, learn how to safely remove a tick to remove all of the tick head and mouthparts.
 Do not light a match to get the tick out or coat it with mineral oil to suffocate it.
 These methods will not work, and could potentially cause more damage to the tick (this may be important later on if the tick needs to be tested) and/or inject more pathogenic organisms into the host.
-It is also valuable to be familiar with the most common ticks in your area and be able to identify them visually.
+They can also be dangerous and cause further skin damage or burns to you and/or your pet.
+It can be helpful to be familiar with the most common ticks in your area and be able to identify them visually.
+The Deer Tick is the tick that spreads Lyme disease.

-Once the tick has been safely removed, place the tick in an sealed air-tight bag or container.
-Do not immerse in rubbing alcohol or water.
-It the tick has been attached for 24 hours or more (larger than "regular" size and puffy.)
-Label the specimen with the date, geographic location and location on the body that the tick was removed from and file it in a safe place.
+Once the tick has been safely removed, place the tick in a sealed air-tight bag or small sealed container.
+Do not immerse the dead tick rubbing alcohol or water.
+Label the specimen with the date, geographic location, and location on the body that the tick was removed from and store it in a safe place.

 Tick-borne diseases may take days, weeks or months to manifest.
 In many cases, the original tick bite may be long forgotten by the time the more serious clinical symptoms appear.
 Tick-borne diseases can have a wide variety of symptoms, but the one most common symptom to all of the diseases is a fever.